 Questions You May Have

-Store hummus in a food safe container with a tight-fitting lid and refrigerate.
+Store hummus in an airtight container with a tight-fitting lid and refrigerate.

 Tahini can be found in the international aisle at most grocery stores.
 Trader Joes' even sells it.